The power of inclusion

 At the heart of our learning programme is the desire to increase knowledge, develop understanding and drive cultural change – and we firmly believe this needs to be driven from the top.

-"Inclusion is one of our key business priorities and we recognise the importance of fostering an inclusive community."
+"Inclusion is one of our key business priorities and we recognise the importance of fostering an inclusive community.
+Nurturing a culture of inclusivity and mutual respect is vital to us and we believe we're on the right path."
 Daniel Birtwistle, Inclusion Partner

 Alongside training, we have prioritised three other areas: